catamphetamine/react-phone-number-input/README.md

 To format `value` back to a human-readable phone number use [`formatPhoneNumber(value)`](#formatphonenumbervalue-string-string) and [`formatPhoneNumberIntl(value)`](#formatphonenumberintlvalue-string-string) functions.

+There's also a ["without country select"](#without-country-select) component available.

 <!--
 The input is based on [`libphonenumber-js`](https://github.com/catamphetamine/libphonenumber-js) phone number parsing/formatting library.
 The [`formatPhoneNumber(value, format)`](https://github.com/catamphetamine/libphonenumber-js#formatnumbernumber-format-options) function can be used to output the `value` in `"National"` or `"International"` format.
 -->